dsolisp/PythonSeleniumProject/README.md

 ## Introduction

-Welcome to the Python Selenium 4 Visual Diff Project!
+Welcome to the Python Selenium 4  Project!
 This project aims to provide a robust framework for web automation, visual regression testing, and database management using Python.

 ### Technologies Used